 - Highly profitable but not very popular.
 While not very popular, you’ll want to keep these profitable dishes and find ways to highlight them and turn them into stars.
 Once again, smart placement can help.

 - Not very popular or profitable.
-You may want to 86 these menu items.
+In real life, you would want to remove these menu items.
 If certain dishes appeal to a specific customer segment, consider keeping them but limit their promotion.

 Typesetting Menu Items